molnija2/uLisp_x86_emulator/Readme.md

 uLisp x86_64 emulator is console application created by QtCreator.

-IThis program is an emulator of the lisp interpreter for microcontrollers uLisp developed by David Johnson-Davies (http://www.ulisp.com/)
+This program is an emulator of the lisp interpreter for microcontrollers uLisp developed by David Johnson-Davies (http://www.ulisp.com/)

 The interpreter connects to the qDisplayServer graphics server if